Stochastically modeled weakly reversible reaction networks with a single linkage class: Abstract

 \section{Abstract}

-It has been known for nearly a decade that deterministically modeled reaction networks that are weakly reversible and consist of a single linkage class have bounded, persistent trajectories (i.e., for each trajectory $x(t)\in \R^d_{\ge 0}$, the expression $\sum_{i=1}^d |\ln(x_i(t))|$ is uniformly bounded in time) \cite{AndBounded_ONE2011,AndGAC_ONE2011}.
-It is conjectured that the stochastically modeled analogs of these systems are positive recurrent.
+\reply{It has been known for nearly a decade that deterministically modeled reaction networks that are weakly reversible and consist of a single linkage class have trajectories that are bounded from both above and below by positive constants (so long as the initial condition has strictly positive components).} It is conjectured that the stochastically modeled analogs of these systems are positive recurrent.
 We prove this conjecture in the affirmative under the following additional assumptions: (i) the system is binary and (ii) for each species, there is a complex (vertex in the associated reaction diagram) that is a multiple of that species.
 To show this result, a new proof technique is developed in which we study the recurrence properties of the $n-$step embedded discrete time Markov chain.